fadlyhts/flask-sentiment-app/README.md

-# Flask Sentiment Analysis Web Application
+# Flask Sentiment Analysis Web Application For Customer Review

 This project is a web application built using Flask that classifies input text into positive or negative sentiment.
 It utilizes a pre-trained sentiment analysis model and a vocabulary file for feature extraction.